cmu-sei/foundry-docs/docs/gameboard/completion-certificates.md

 Players can view a list of past certificates from their gameboard Profile page too.
 In gameboard, click **Profile**.
 Then click **Certificates**.
 A table view of all game certificates is displayed.
 You can view and print the certificate as a .PDF from the table view.

+!!! info

-> Certificates are not available during live games.
+        Certificates are not available during live games.

 ## Configuring certificates as an administrator